lyynxxx/stakingnode/System.design/README.md

  Special settings for /proc:
  - hidepid=2: When looking in /proc I can discover a lot of files and directories.
 This includes process information from other users, even sensitive details.
 It is better not to expose this information to everyone.
 Setting hidepid=2 prevents users from seeing each other's processes.

-The final /etc/fstab will look like this:
+The final /etc/fstab will look like this on Red Hat:
 ```
 /dev/mapper/cl-root     /                       xfs     rw,nosuid,noexec,nodev,seclabel,attr2,inode64,noquota 0 0
 UUID=12bb8a4c-3b8a-4e23-888e-de5072313460 /boot                   xfs     ro,nodev,nosuid,noexec,noatime,seclabel,attr2,inode64,noquota 0 0